phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     ![MENU OPENED](/readme-files/readme-images/02-7-cafemenu-internal-links-menu-opened-screenshot%20.png)
     The user may choose to colapse the menu by clicking again `🔽 Click to close quick menu links` area.
     You may notice that the text content changes from "open" to "close".
 The ▶️ and 🔽 icons display the status of the `<details>` element.
-    - In mobile and desktop view, this area keeps the same layout, by adapting to the viewport.
+    - In mobile and desktop view, this area keeps the same layout, by adapting its width to the viewport.
     ![Mobile view](/readme-files/readme-images/02-8-cafemenu-internal-links-menu-opened-mobileview-screenshot%20.png)

 #### **Gallery page**
 The Gallery page has only one purpose: to showoff some pictures depincting the interior design of the cafe, staff, making coffees, etc.
 - In mobile view there are two views: when width is under 673px, the images are displayed on a single column:
 ![Mobile 1 col Preview](readme-files/readme-images/03-8-gallery-mobileview-1col-sm-img-screenshot-.jpg)

 - When the width is between 673 and 981px, the are two columns:
 ![Mobile 2 col Preview](readme-files/readme-images/03-7-gallery-mobileview-2col-sm-img-screenshot-.jpg)

 - Between 982px and 992px the are three columns.
 This is because of the default sizes of each image for this view:
 ![3 col Preview](readme-files/readme-images/03-6-gallery-tablet-desktopview-3col-md-img-screenshot-.jpg)

 - Over 992px is the desktop view and the images are displayed on a single column, at high resolution:
 ![Desktop 1 col Preview](readme-files/readme-images/03-5-gallery-desktopview-1col-lg-img-screenshot-.jpg)

 #### **Contact page**
 The contact page is structured around a form, containing multiple fields, which the user may choose to fill.
 The user can make a request, ask a question, propose a recommandation, make a complain and also take part to a poll by votting his favorite coffee.